nikkiDEEE/mapreduce-paper-implementation/README.md

 # MapReduce Implementation

+## Overview

+This implementation (in Go) is based on the MapReduce paper developed by Jeffery Dean and Sanjay Ghemawat of Google back in 2004.

+## Instructions

 In order to run this code on a MapReduce application (e.g. word-count), please navigate to the `mr-main` directory.
 First, make sure the word-count plugin is freshly built:

 ```